 The next step involves scraping all the peeling and loose paint and filling any dents or cracks with a spackling compound.
 As soon as the compound has dried, it should be sandpapered until smooth.
 If necessary, it can be re-coated with additional compound as it often shrinks after drying.
 Any spackle dust is removed using a damp sponge.
 The walls are then primed using a high-quality primer that should be allowed to dry.
 They are then painted with an eggshell finish latex paint.

 Some homeowners wonder why a flat paint cannot be used.
 This is because the walls will get exposed to water, facilitating the growth of more mildew in the future.
 Most probably the mildew will return as it thrives in dark and damp environments.
+To help stop the mildew returning buying new, brighter bathroom chandeliers or a high watt bulbs willl light up the area.
+As mildew does not enjoy being exposed to bright lights, having them will discourage the growth of them.
 If the homeowner observes the mildew returning, he or she should wipe the walls using waterbleach solutions and a damp sponge.
 This prevents it from doing a lot of damage to the walls.
 A high-quality paint that is mould-resistant not only retards growth of mildew, but also holds up to repeated washing extremely well.
 Such paint is also low odour and is available in a wide range of colours.

 The problem may be severe and persistent.
 If so, the bathroom owner should ask paint store to add a packet of mildewcide to the paint before shaking the can.
 This way, the paint and the mildewcide will be evenly mixed.
 For those using at true kitchen or bathroom paint, they contain mildewcide in them already, but more cannot hurt.